All Rounder

 Adapting to Different Roasters Development Styles

-Sometimes when brewing certain roasters that develop their coffee slightly more developed than I’m used to, or I know they’re in a higher altitude area where their water boils much lower, I like to lower my kettle temperature to around 197-200 degrees (~91-93 celsius).
-This removes a muddled or muted flavor profile that comes from higher temps.
-Even when using a coarser grind it is still noticeable unless the temp is reduced.
+Sometimes when brewing certain roasters that develop their coffee slightly more developed than I’m used to, or I know they’re in a higher altitude area where their water boils much lower, I like to lower my kettle temperature to around 205-200 degrees (~91-96 Celsius) to best suit their coffees.
+This can remove a muddled or muted flavor profile that comes from higher temperature water on more developed coffee that’s incapable of accounting for higher water temps due to limitations on altitude at the roasting or quality control facility.
+Even when using a coarser grinds if this flavor is still noticeable, it will often remain unless the brewing water the temperature is reduced.

-Keep in mind I will still be brewing at 208 for the bloom and letting my kettle decline throughout.
+Keep in mind I will be brewing at ~205 for the bloom and letting my kettle decline throughout.
 The tail end pour/s will just be below our previously recommended setting of 203 degrees, where the kettle will start heating the water again unless told not to.

-For even more developed roasts, I’d consider dropping the bloom temp to reach closer to that 197-200 degree range faster.
+For even more developed roasts, I’d consider dropping the bloom temp to 203-201 and reach closer to 197-200 degree range faster.

 Slow Feeding Your Grinder

-Depending on the grinder i’m using and its mechanics, single feeding a couple beans at a time into your grinder (or one bean at a time with the Niche) is an interesting way to taste new flavor profiles.
+Depending on the grinder I'm using and its mechanics, single feeding a couple beans at a time into your grinder (or one bean at a time with the Niche grinder with connical burr blades) is an interesting way to taste new flavor profiles.
 If you want a cleaner cup with less fines this can significantly help or not really help much at all depending on many factors of your grinders build and how it feeds and grinds beans.

 The Joy of Filtration